New Mercedes-AMG S63e and S73e hybrids: price, specs and release date

 2022 Mercedes-AMG S-Class S63e and S73e design

 Thanks to the limited camouflage on the prototype in these pictures, you can get a pretty clear idea of what the Mercedes AMG S-Class will look like.
-The standard car’s big shiny chrome fascia has been replaced with the sportier grille design seen on other Mercedes AMG cars, and the front is made even more imposing by new air intakes in the front bumper.
+The standard car’s big shiny chrome fascia has been swapped out for a dark, slatted grille design seen on other Mercedes-AMG cars, and the front is made even more imposing by new air intakes in the front bumper.

 In comparison with the front, the rest of the S-Class’ shape hasn’t been changed as drastically during its conversion into an AMG model.
 There are a few sporty details on show, however, such as the more prominent side skirts and the four exhausts poking out of the rear bumper.